bassamsdata/V-nvim-manager/README.md

 # Vnvm  - V Neovim Manager

-This is a python app that helps you manage my neovim installations written in [Vlang](https://vlang.io/) as part of my learning process.
+This is a Vlang cli app that helps you manage neovim installations, written in [Vlang](https://vlang.io/) as part of my learning process.

 ## Current Status